What is the Most Comfortable Manual Wheelchair?

 Finding the Most Comfortable Wheelchair for the Elderly

 Many of the problems listed above, can be dealt with during the wheelchair selection process.
 I know.
 I know.
 Most people don’t know a thing about wheelchairs until they need one.
-Often, at that point, they just take what they are offered.
-And what the insurance company provides for them.

 But, you do have a choice.
 Most plans will allow you to upgrade and pay the difference.
 OR the insurance plan will buy the base wheelchair and you can pay for the added accessories.
 Check with your DME provider or insurance company first.